 Programmes deliver training for postholders to achieve a range of academic and clinical competencies required by the Curriculum for the Foundation Years in Postgraduate Education and Training and for full registration with the General Medical Council.

-Interviews will be held on: 7th & 8th January 2020 in Birmingham (subject to the number of applicants).
+Interviews will be held on 5th & 6th January 2021 (subject to the number of applicants).